Why Early Intervention in Autism Is Important for Your Child

 Builds Independence

-Children develop daily life skills such as dressing, eating, and self-care, which builds confidence and independence.
+Children learn daily skills like eating, dressing, and self-care, building confidence and independence.

 When Should You Seek Help?